fredwang0216/eattogether_ideation/README.md

 - Chat functionality for users before and after meals
 - Integration with restaurant reservation systems
 - User ratings and reviews for restaurants and dining experiences
-- Expanded filter options for compatibility matching
+- Advanced matching algorithms based on dining preferences and social compatibility
 - Event creation for themed dining experiences